Efficient and Transferable Agentic Knowledge Graph RAG via Reinforcement Learning: Introduction

-Despite improved reasoning accuracy, the real-world deployment of such workflows faces two key challenges, \textbf{high computational cost} and \textbf{lack of generalization to new or updated KGs}.
-First, prompt-based methods that repeatedly call large foundation LLMs accumulate inference across stages and drive up latency, token usage, and compute (e.g., ToG and ReKnoS; see left panel of Fig.~\ref{fig2}).
+Despite improved reasoning accuracy, the real-world deployment of such workflows faces two key challenges: achieving high reasoning \textbf{effectiveness} while maintaining \textbf{efficiency}, and \textbf{generalization to new or updated KGs}.
+First, prompt-based methods that repeatedly call large foundation LLMs accumulate inference across stages and drive up latency, token usage, and compute (e.g., ToG \citep{Sun2024ToG} and ReKnoS \citep{Wang2025ReKnoS}; see left panel of \Cref{fig2}).
 Second, these prompted or fine-tuned modules are typically tuned to a particular KG’s domain and schema (entity types, relations, constraints), often via curated in-context examples or KG-specific fine-tuning.
-As a result, performance does not transfer reliably when the domain shifts, the schema changes, or the system is deployed on a new KG (e.g., RoG; see right panel of Fig.~\ref{fig2}).
+As a result, performance does not transfer reliably when the domain shifts, the schema changes, or the system is deployed on a new KG (e.g., RoG \citep{Luo2024RoG}; see right panel of \Cref{fig2}).

-To tackle these challenges, we introduce \texttt{KG\mbox{-}R1}, an agentic KG-RAG system that employs end-to-end multi-turn reinforcement learning~\citep{jin2025searchr1,zeng2025reinforcing, DeepSeek2025R1}.
-As shown in Figure~\ref{fig1:overview}, the architecture of \texttt{KG\mbox{-}R1} has two components: a single LLM agent and a KG retrieval server (as an environment).
-The KG retrieval server hosts the knowledge graph along with a set of retrieval actions.
+To tackle these challenges, we introduce \textbf{\framework{}}, an agentic KG-RAG system that employs end-to-end multi-turn reinforcement learning~\citep{jin2025searchr1,zeng2025reinforcing, DeepSeek2025R1} to learn effective and transferable KG interaction policies.
+As shown in \Cref{fig1:overview}, the architecture of \framework{} has two components: a single LLM agent and a KG query server.
+The KG query server hosts the knowledge graph along with a set of retrieval actions.
 The LLM agent iteratively performs cycles of short reasoning followed by retrieval actions over multiple turns, with each decision informed by knowledge obtained from the KG retrieval server, and generates a final answer.
-Figure~\ref{fig2} demonstrates that \texttt{KG\mbox{-}R1} achieves both high efficiency and strong cross-KG transferability \emph{simultaneously} using a 3B-parameter model, outperforming prior methods.
+By learning a unified interaction policy, \framework{} avoids redundant multi-module coordination and allocates computation adaptively across reasoning steps, leading to both improved effectiveness and reduced token usage. \Cref{fig2} demonstrates that \framework{} achieves both high efficiency and strong cross-KG transferability \emph{simultaneously} using a 3B-parameter model, outperforming prior methods.
 Our key contributions are summarized as follows: